bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 ```

-The test should are green.
-We do not check too much, so it's time to change it.
-We'll update the first test with getting a project for the particular ID and check if the `Get` method still returns the same project.
+The test should be green.
+We didn’t check it correctly, so we have to change it.
+We’ll update the first test with getting a project for the particular ID and check if the `Get()` method still returns the same project.

 ```go
 func TestAddNewProject(t *testing.T) {